Azure/diagnostics-eventflow/README.md

        WriteEvent(UnhandledExceptionEventId, exception);
     }
 ```

+Depending on the type of inputs and outputs used, additional startup code may be necessary.
+For example [Microsoft.Extensions.Logging](#microsoftextensionslogging) input requires a call to `LoggerFactory.AddEventFlow()` method to register EventFlow logger provider.

 ### Support for Service Fabric settings and application parameters
 Version 1.0.1 of the EventFlow Service Fabric NuGet package introduced the ability to refer to Service Fabric settings from EventFlow configuration using special syntax for values: